Plan Your Configuration of the Web Policy

 Some settings require the preconfiguration of component settings outside of the Web policy.

-The Web policy is made up of rulesets and rules.
-Through these rulesets and their rules, the Web policy defines how security and access controls are applied to identities and the destinations they visit.
+The Web policy is made up of rulesets and their rules.
+Through these configurations, the Web policy defines how security and access controls are applied to identities and the destinations they visit.
 By adding and configuring rulesets and rules, you determine when and how traffic is inspected and then allowed, blocked, restricted, or isolated.
 As such, there are two parts to configuring the Web policy:

 - Part One – Add a Ruleset.

 Select ruleset identities and then configure settings to determine protection options for the ruleset.

 - Part Two – Add Rules to a Ruleset.

 Set rule actions—allow, warn, block, and isolate—against individual identities and the destinations those identities attempt to access.

 Ruleset settings match on identity, while rules match on both identity and destination.
 Once the Web policy matches against a ruleset, it evaluates that ruleset's rules.
 And once a ruleset match is made, the Web policy stops evaluating against other rulesets.